 Tobacco is No-No and is prohibited in Bhutan.
 The tourist may use it, but with additional care.
 The tourist must keep in mind selling or giving tobacco to the locals is also a punishable crime.

 Selling, buying, and Trading of antiques are not encouraged and are banned in Bhutan.
 Tourists should respect local customs and traditions.
 Bhutan has many Customs and Traditions.

 Don't try to give children toys or candy in return for photo deals and car rides, but the Bhutanese are careful not to give birth to a generation of children who beg from visitors.

 Foreign Tourist is not permitted to carry Indian currency notes across the border to and from India, and it is a punishable offense.

-The subcontinent has long been known as an unsafe destination for refugees solo travelers, women, children, etc. Nonetheless, with the increasing tourism industry and the Bhutanese government taking firm steps to promote tourism, Bhutan has turned out to be the best and safest tourist place for travelers from the United States, African, Europe, Germany, Britain, etc. Scenic land in eastern Himalaya, the Kingdom of Bhutan has always been India's preferred tourist destination.
+The subcontinent has long been known as an unsafe destination for refugees solo travelers, women, children, etc. Nonetheless, with the increasing tourism industry and the Bhutanese government taking firm steps to promote tourism, Bhutan has turned out to be the best and safest tourist place for travelers from the United States, Africa, Europe, Germany, Britain, etc. Scenic land in the eastern Himalayas, the Kingdom of Bhutan has always been India's preferred tourist destination.

 This draws not only visitors from the rest of India but also hosts thousands of foreign tourists.
-The wellbeing of the Kingdom of Bhutan attracts tourists from all over the world for a fun stay in this superb piece of land.
-Leh and Laddakh is almost similar tourist destination in India.
+The well-being of the Kingdom of Bhutan attracts tourists from all over the world for a fun stay in this superb piece of land.
+Leh and Laddakh are almost similar tourist destinations in India.

 Stay safe from Coronavirus and take care by following Government Guidelines.